 - Matthiessen is the only writer ever to win National Book Awards for both nonfiction – The Snow Leopard & fiction – Shadow Country,

 - We wrote about his ‘Men’s Lives’ in the Non-Fiction Edition of our Hamptons Reading List.
 When he first moved out East, he worked as a scalloper and haul-seine fisherman, writing mostly on bad-weather days.

 - His novels include: At Play in the Fields of the Lord, & Far Tortuga

 James Salter (1925 – 2015)

-With his wife Ann, James Salter moved out to the East End in the early 60s and became best friends with Matthiessen, a friendship (and rivalry) which lasted decades.
-He was considered a ‘Writer's’ Writer’, highly acclaimed but never achieving the level of success as some of his compatriots.
+With his wife Ann, James Salter moved out to the East End in the early 60s and became best friends with Matthiessen, a friendship (and rivalry) that lasted decades.
+He was considered a ‘Writer’s’ Writer’, highly acclaimed but never achieving the level of success as some of his compatriots.

 - Salter’s first novel, A Sport and a Pastime, was described as: “As nearly perfect as any American fiction I know,” (The New York Times) though it never achieved great financial success.
 Set in provincial France in the 1960s, the novel is the intensely carnal story―part shocking reality, part feverish dream ― of a love affair between a footloose Yale dropout and a young French girl.

 - Later, highly acclaimed novels included Light Years and Solo Faces.